UK Position Statement. Last updated: 13/06/2017

 As well as increasing our range of MSC products, we are committed to working with MSC to drive change across the entire seafood industry, ensuring that more fisheries around the world meet the MSC’s science-based sustainability standard.

-Aquaculture is a global industry that is expanding rapidly to feed a growing world population.
-This global industry needs to be nurtured and at Tesco we have established Aquaculture Requirements which outline standards that we apply to all our aquaculture producers to ensure good farming practice.
-These Requirements address animal health and welfare, environment, ethics and feed.
-Tesco aquaculture producers are independently audited against the Aquaculture Requirements to assess compliance.
+Aquaculture is a global industry that is expanding rapidly to feed a growing population.
+This industry needs to be nurtured and at Tesco we have established Aquaculture Requirements which outline standards that we apply to all our aquaculture producers to ensure good farming practice.
+These requirements address animal health and welfare, environment, ethics and feed.
+Tesco aquaculture producers are independently audited against Tesco Aquaculture Requirements to assess compliance.

 Encouraging diverse diets

-- 100% of our own brand tuna is caught using pole and line catch methods.
-This includes tuna products like salads, sandwiches and ready meals.
+- All of our own brand canned tuna is either pole and line, FAD-free or MSC-certified.
+This includes products containing tuna like salads, sandwiches and ready meals.

 For more information contact our corporate responsibility team - firstname.lastname@example.org